ImageMagick/Usage-Markdown/layers/index.md

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
 > :REMINDER:
-> The parenthesis in the above must be either quoted, or escaped with a backslashed ('`\`') when used with a UNIX shell, otherwise they will be interpreted by the shell as something completely different.
+> The parenthesis in the above must be either quoted, or escaped with a backslashed ('`\`') when used with a Unix shell, otherwise they will be interpreted by the shell as something completely different.
 >
 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
 > As only two images were involved we could have just used "`+swap`" or "`-reverse`" instead of using parenthesis.